 Draft revision of Recommendation ITU-R M.1184-3 Doc.
 4/68

-Technical characteristics of mobile satellite systems in the frequency bands below 3 GHz for use in developing criteria for sharing between the mobile-satellite service (MSS) and other services
+Technical characteristics of mobile satellite systems in the frequency bands below 3 GHz for use in sharing and compatibility studies between the mobile-satellite service (MSS) and other services

 Recommendation ITU-R M.1184 contains technical characteristics of mobile satellite systems in the frequency bands below 3 GHz, for use in sharing and compatibility studies between the mobile-satellite service (MSS) and other services.
 This revision adds new system characteristics and provides updates to existing system characteristics.